treasure-data/treasure-boxes/README.md

 ### Create a new branch

-Firest, change into the new project’s directory:
+First, change into the new project’s directory:

 ```
 $ cd treasure-boxes